mattermost/docs/source/manage/cloud-data-export.rst

    $ mmctl import list available
    cfuq6q9kkjrqfgnph1pew3db4e_r3kcj8yuwbramdt714doafi3oo_export.zip

-Run the import job to process to actually import the archive into the server.
-This process, like export, can take awhile.
+Run the import job to process to import the export file into the server.
+The speed of this process may vary based on connection speed.
 First, start the import process:

 .. code::